Summit-Productions/Status-Page/content/issues/2023-03-02-vital-core-systems-down.md

 severity: down
 ---
 *Investigating* - We are currently investigating on Gun Point will not operate under V1.39.
 We understand this is our fault and will give a reward for this incident after the repair of it.

+R﻿oot cause - We have found the root cause fast and are currently testing it.

+M﻿itigated - The bugs seem to be minimized we will continue to instigate any bugs to repair in the coming days.